FaSha20/Medical-Image-Processing-Course/README.md

 ## 📩 Contact

-For any inquiries, feel free to reach out via [Your Email] or connect on [LinkedIn/GitHub].
+For any inquiries, feel free to reach out via [f.shahhosseini.20@gmail.com] or connect on [LinkedIn](https://www.linkedin.com/in/fatemeh-shahhosseini/).